 TG: Makes perfect sense.
 How do you train students to do this?

 GK: I think it’s mostly being able to identify wines that are high in these factors.
 It’s also making sure you’re tasting with other people who can recognize them.
-Taking pyrazines as the most obvious example: we know they’re present in Cabernet Franc, Carménère, Merlot, Cabernet Sauvignon, and Sauvignon Blanc.
+Taking pyrazines as the most obvious example; we know they’re present in Cabernet Franc, Carménère, Merlot, Cabernet Sauvignon, and Sauvignon Blanc.
 Every time you’re tasting one of those wines you should be trying to identify pyrazines.
-And if you’re making a conclusion on a wine and it doesn’t have pyrazines you need to ask yourself why.
+If you’re making a conclusion on a wine and it doesn’t have pyrazines, you need to ask yourself why.

 TG: One last question; if you have a student with a so-called blind spot in terms of not being able to recognize something like white pepper, what do you do?
 Do you have a way of helping them with that?